commanderx16/x16-rom/cbdos/fat32/README.md

 ### Contexts

 * `fat32_alloc_context`: Allocate a context.
-Returns context in A.
+Pass partition number (0-3, or $FF for none) in A. Returns context in A.
 * `fat32_free_context`: Free a context.
 Pass context in A.
 * `fat32_set_context`: Set current context.
 Pass context in A.
 * `fat32_get_context`: Get current context.
 Returns context in A.

+Contexts are associated with a partition.
 All calls of the following sections require a context allocated and set.

 ### File Contents